awsdocs/amazon-ec2-user-guide/doc_source/compile-software.md

 [ec2-user ~]$ sudo yum groupinstall "Development Tools"
 ```

-Software source code packages are often available for download \(from web sites such as [https://github\.com/](https://github.com/) and [http://sourceforge\.net/](https://sourceforge.net/)\) as a compressed archive file, called a tarball\.
+Software source code packages are often available for download \(from websites such as [https://github\.com/](https://github.com/) and [http://sourceforge\.net/](https://sourceforge.net/)\) as a compressed archive file, called a tarball\.
 These tarballs will usually have the `.tar.gz` file extension\.
 You can decompress these archives with the tar command\.

 ```
 [ec2-user ~]$ tar -xzf software.tar.gz